Skip to content

 make tui

-home screen — four mode tiles + as-of header
+home screen — six mode tiles + as-of header

-Four tiles — TRACE, HISTORY, OPS, AUDIT.
+Six tiles — TRACE, HISTORY, OPS, AUDIT, CHANGES, DIFF, in a 3×2 grid.
 Keyboard shortcuts:

 • Ctrl+T → TRACE mode